Prince George’s seeks to better support victims of strangulation and domestic violence

 “It worked yesterday,” said Melissa Hoppmeyer, chief of the Family Violence and Special Victims Unit in the state’s attorney’s office.

 A 911 dispatcher received a call from someone reporting they had been assaulted, Hoppmeyer said.
-The 911 dispatcher, who had been trained in how to talk to callers in such situations, asked the victim if they’d been strangled or choked.
-The caller said yes, and Prince George’s police was notified so they could investigate.
+The 911 dispatcher, who had been trained in how to talk to callers in such situations, asked the victim if they had been strangled or choked.
+The caller said yes, and Prince George’s police were notified so they could investigate.

 The caller was later taken to the hospital to undergo a strangulation exam, during which hospital staff take photographs of a victim’s neck area with an expensive, high-end camera called the Cortexflo.
 The camera captures discoloration, swelling and increased blood flow to the injury site that the naked eye might not detect, officials said.

-With the victim’s permission, those images are then shared with detectives and prosecutors and, if charges are brought against the abuser, used as evidence in court.
+With the victim’s permission, those images are then shared with detectives and prosecutors and, if charges are brought against the alleged abuser, used as evidence in court.

 County Executive Angela D. Alsobrooks (D), the county’s former state’s attorney and the office’s first domestic violence prosecutor, called strangulation a “silent killer” because the health consequences of oxygen deprivation are not always visible and victims often minimize their injuries.
 Both also make strangulation difficult to prosecute, Alsobrooks said.

-Just 3 percent of strangulation victims seek help, officials said at the news conference, and women who are strangled are two times more likely to later become a victim of homicide or attempted homicide.
+Just 3 percent of strangulation victims seek help, officials said at the news conference, and women who are strangled are twice as likely to later become a victim of homicide or attempted homicide.

-Braveboy said domestic violence crimes have risen by 10 percent during the coronavirus pandemic, and the state’s attorney’s office is seeing an additional three to five cases a week “where strangulation is indicated.”
+Braveboy said domestic violence crimes have risen by 10 percent during the coronavirus pandemic and that the state’s attorney’s office is seeing an additional three to five cases a week “where strangulation is indicated.”

 “This rollout could not come a day sooner,” Braveboy said.